Export extensions

 }

-In both cases, the value might contain {element.xxx} expressions, where element represents the meta-model object for which the export is requested (most likely the object selected in IDE), and xxx is an valid attribute for such element.
-This expression will be replaced by the actual value element's attribute.
-In the example, assuming the action was triggered from the class MyClass, the contents will be retrieved from the URI /classes/MyClass/exports/chunks.
+In both cases, the value might contain `{element.xxxx}` expressions, where `element` represents the meta-model object for which the export is requested (most likely the object selected in IDE), and `xxxx` is an valid attribute for such element.
+This expression will be replaced by the actual value element's attribute.\

 Valid attributes can be extracted from the corresponding endpoints in the documentation ([pacakges](https://webside.gitbook.io/webside/api/code/packages/get), [classes](https://webside.gitbook.io/webside/api/code/classes/get), [variables](https://webside.gitbook.io/webside/api/code/classes/get-3), [categories](https://webside.gitbook.io/webside/api/code/classes/get-2), [methods](https://webside.gitbook.io/webside/api/code/methods/get)).

-As in the case of get property, defaultFilename is a string that can contain zero or more expression of the form {element.xxx} that will be replaced by their actual value.
+As in the case of `get` property, `defaultFilename` is a string that can contain zero or more expression of the form `{element.xxxx}` that will be replaced by their actual value.

 Object subclass: #MyClass